-With only eight years to 2030, empowering women and ensuring gender equality is a vital step for ensuring an inclusive, holistic and efficient approach to the implementation of the 2030 Agenda.
+With only seven years to 2030, empowering women and ensuring gender equality is a vital step for ensuring an inclusive, holistic and efficient approach to the implementation of the 2030 Agenda.

 According to the Food and Agriculture Organisation (FAO), women in agriculture represent around 45% of the labour force in developing countries, with the percentage rising to 60% in some regions of Asia and Africa.
 Yet, the level of the gender gap in agriculture is still too high, with women facing several constraints starting from land ownership rights to access to finance, training, and leadership positions in farmers’ organisations and cooperatives.
 This is without considering all the gender-based discriminations and stereotypes they face also in their private (and working) life, which are often anchored to local cultures and beliefs.

 All these issues are at the core of the World Farmers’ Organisation’s (WFO) work on Women, together with the strong awareness of the incredible potential women hold when given the right tools and opportunities to grow and lead.

 At WFO, we strongly believe in the multifunctional role of agriculture as a sector that does much more than just producing raw commodities and food.
 Indeed, agriculture boosts rural development by providing food for consumers but also jobs and incomes for farmers and their families, lots of public and private goods and services for communities, and ecosystems services.
 Let’s think for example of farm/market gardens and all the activities related to social farming or care farming, the approach that, starting from agricultural resources, aims at providing social services in rural areas, including therapy, rehabilitation, learning, to increase social integration.